 - 5.2a Most students will select a thesis advisor during their first semester of graduate study.
 Each student's thesis advisor will work with him/her to select additional faculty to complete the advisory committee.
 The committee will include the student's thesis advisor, one member of the graduate faculty from the student's area of focus, and one member of the graduate faculty from outside the student's area of focus.
 Two members of the committee must be from the Department of Chemistry.
 The committee and student will develop a plan of study for the remaining courses needed to satisfy the student's area of focus and departmental requirements. - 5.2b The Plan of Study is an electronic document required by the Graduate School to establish your advisory committee and declare all courses that will be used to satisfy departmental requirements.
 You should file your Plan of Study soon after selecting your major professor and advisory committee.
 The Graduate School requires that this must be submitted by the end of your first year.
-This document is submitted on-line at: ssinfo.purdue.edu.
+This document can be accessed on-line thru myPurdue.

 All departmental course requirements must be listed on the Plan of Study (See section 3.2. for M.S. students and section 5.3 for doctoral requirements.)
 Your Plan of Study must list all focus area courses as primary area courses and those courses outside of your focus area should be listed as related areas courses.
 Seminar requirements are not required to be listed on the Plan of Study.
-Those students using transfer credits to fulfill departmental requirements must list the appropriate courses on this form.
+Those students using transfer credits to fulfill departmental requirements must check with the Main Office for details.
 The form is submitted electronically as a draft which will be reviewed and approved prior to final submission.